 I would say go with anything you have and if not, go with nothing — but go!
 It can change life.
 It has for me!
 The clothes and stuff you can get later, but you probably won’t have another opportunity to save your life.

-By sticking to the essentials, you will also minimize any outside distractions that can compromise your sobriety.
-While in rehab, your focus should be mostly on yourself and getting the best treatment you can, so leave any “extras” behind – they’ll be there for you when you get back.
+Sticking to the essentials will also minimize any outside distractions that can interfere with your recovery process.
+While in treatment, your focus should be on self-reflection and treatment, so leave any “extras” behind.

-You may feel like there are a million things you need to do before entering rehab.
+At times, the weeks leading up to entering treatment may be disorientating, and it can feel like there are a million things happening at once.
 However, it’s important to make the time to enjoy the positive people in your life prior to leaving.
-Your family and friends will inspire you to make the most of the treatment you will be receiving and reassure you of your decision to get help.
+Appreciating family and friends can provide vital inspiration you need to make the most of treatment and feel reassured of your decision.

-Check in with yourself and keep your mind occupied by writing a letter to yourself or a loved one.
-The letter can consist of anything that’s on your mind, from a list of goals you’d like to achieve in rehab to things you want to do when you check out.
-It could also be as simple as how you’re feeling about the whole situation.
+It’s important to take time to check in with yourself and reflect before treatment.
+A great way to do this is by writing a letter to a loved one or perhaps your future self.
+The letter can consist of anything that’s on your mind, from a list of goals to achieve in treatment to things you may want to do after completing treatment.
+It could also be as simple as your feelings and thoughts about the whole situation.

 Take a blank notebook and journal.
 It was really useful and still is handy to go back and see just how far I have come.